 Do you live in a country that has freedom of speech, press, and religion?
 If so, you’re lucky.
 Many people don’t have those rights.
 Even within countries, some people may have less liberty than others.

 This holiday is called “Juneteenth.”
-It’s the date slavery ended in Texas.
-As the westernmost state in the Confederacy, Texas was one of the last states to keep slavery alive.
-Many slave owners ran away to Texas as the Union Army moved through the South.
-They did so to keep people enslaved longer.
-Communication moved slowly back then.
-That meant news that slavery was over took a long time to reach Texas.
-Months after the end of the Civil War, many African Americans in Texas were still enslaved.
+It’s the date slavery ended in Texas, which was the westernmost state in the Confederacy.
+During the Civil War, many enslavers relocated to Texas as the Union Army moved through the South.
+They did so to keep people under their power for longer.

 Communication moved slowly back then.
 There were no telephones, and there definitely wasn’t email.
 News of the end of slavery took a long time to reach Texas.
 Months after the end of the Civil War, many Black people in Texas were still enslaved.

 On June 19, 1865, General Gordon Granger rode into Galveston, Texas.
 There, he made it known that slavery was over.
 The 250,000 enslaved people in Texas were free.
 It was two months after the Civil War ended and two years after the Emancipation Proclamation.
 However, enslavers didn’t want to accept the news.
 It was some time before people felt free.

 The first Juneteenth celebration was held in 1866.
 There, Black Americans read the Emancipation Proclamation and prayed together.
 They spent time with their friends and families and sang hymns.
 Black Americans in Texas kept celebrating Juneteenth each year.
 As they moved to other parts of the country, the holiday spread.